Lesson 2 of 7 - learn to communicate effectively

 The Web address of this article is http://sfhelp.org/cx/tools/bubble.htm

-Clicking links below will open a full window or an informational popup, so please turn off your browser's popup blocker or allow popups from this nonprofit, ad-free Web site.
-If your browser doesn't support Javascript, the popups may not display.
+Clicking underlined links here will open a new window.
+Other links will open an informational popup, so please turn off your browser's popup blocker or allow popups from this nonprofit Web site.
+If your playback device doesn't support Javascript, the popups may not display.
+Follow underlined links after finishing this article to avoid getting lost.

 This is one of the articles in Lesson 2 - learn communication basics and seven powerful skills to get more needs met more often.
-Progress with this Lesson depends on simultaneous progress on Lesson 1 - empower your wise true Self to guide your personality in calm and conflictual times.
+Progress with this Lesson depends on simultaneous progress on Lesson 1 - free your wise true Self to guide your personality in calm and conflictual times.

 This article describes a powerful dynamic that affects communication outcomes between any two people.
 Awareness of this dynamic will help you to avoid and resolve some communication problems.